Pocket Watch FAQ

-The serial number is located on the watch movement (the “guts” of the watch).
+The serial number is located on the watch movement (the “mechanism” of the watch).
 You will need to remove the back of the case to expose the movement.
-The serial number will be engraved into the metal of the movement plate.
-Do not use the serial number stamped into the case.
+The serial number will be engraved or stamped on the movement plate.
+Never use the serial number stamped into the case.

 Which watch manufacturers can I search?

 Currently, the Pocket Watch Database provides serial number lookups for watches manufactured by Elgin, Illinois, South Bend, Rockford, Waltham, Ball, Hampden, , Hamilton, and Seth Thomas.
-Certain private label watches are also available.
+Certain private label watches, such as the Burlington Watch Company, are also available.
 Date and registry serial lookups are available for the vast majority of remaining manufacturers, including Columbus, Peoria, and E. Howard.
 However, the data provided is not as detailed.
 The goal is to continue adding more information as time and resources allow.